xmiklos/kontr-tests/docs/api.md

 But if you have completely different test (for example with only full tests), you can provide **your own post test**.
 That is the option `(7)` and it can be seen in use in the [Hello World!](https://github.com/xbrukner/kontr-tests/blob/master/Hello.cpp) example.

 **Important:** the prefered way is the generic post-test (it is easier to check).
 So if you can use that, use it.

+You finished reading here?
+Good!
+Start working on your tests now :-)